kathrinlin/customizing-aspnetcore-book/manuscript/00-preface.md

 This is not a planned book.
 During 2018 I wrote a blog post series about customizing APS.NET Core in my blog on https://asp.net-hacker.rocks and one day I got asked to bundle that series to a book.

-I liked the idea instantly.
+This idea wasn't that bad.
 I always thought about writing a book one day and last year I started to write a book about ASP.NET Core and React with a friend.
-Working with a publisher did not work well.
+But  working with a publisher did not work that well.
 So I played around with self publishing platforms and ended up with LeanPup.

-Now I am going to try to pack the blog series into a book.
-And I am going to try LeanPup in a real scenario.
+Now I'm going to try to pack the blog series into a book.
+And I'm going to try LeanPup in a real scenario.
 At the end it was pretty fast to copy all the blog posts into this book.
 Including the images I got an edition with 77 pages.
-Not that bad.
+Not that bad, isn't it?

 But there was still some more work to do: